-I was going to write a separate post to describe ways that the Hornets can avoid the luxury tax without trading away David West or anyone important, but I’ve decided that I can't be bothered.
+I was going to write a separate post to describe ways that the Hornets can avoid the luxury tax without trading away David West or anyone important, but I’ve decided that I won’t.
 Here’s a shorthand version:

 Trading two surplus players and $1.5 million will save them about $9 million, once tax payments are substituted and rebates added.
 And you can do so without moving one of your only good players or taking on future salary.
 If those two deals happen, or ones very similar to them, then expect misplaced bravado.

 Banks spent last season in Turkey, signed with Darussafaka.
-He averaged 13.0 points, 4.9 rebounds and 2.0 assists, which are good all-around numbers, but he also shot 21% from three point range.
-This wouldn’t have been too bad had three pointers not accounted for a third of all his shot attempts.
+He averaged 13.0 points, 4.9 rebounds and 2.0 assists per game, which are good all-around numbers, but he also shot 21% from three-point range.
+This wouldn’t have been too bad had three-pointers not accounted for a third of all his shot attempts.

 This season, Banks has not played anywhere.
 He signed in Jordan a couple of weeks ago to play with a team called Zain, who seem to be pursuing lots of former NBA talents this year (more on that later).
 However, Banks was released soon afterwards as he needed another month to recover from an injury.
 I don’t know what injury.

 Nothing seems to have materialised about Banks’ chances of playing for the British national team.
 Banks’ father was born in England and still lives there, which entitles him to apply for a British passport, something which he expressed an interest in doing 18 months ago.
 However, as far as I can tell, he either still hasn’t done it, or it didn’t work out.
 It would be great if it did.